 - 15 Here is the 1 formula I used to make this money on Bing Ads:

-- 16 Here is how this strategy works:
+- 16 Here is how this Bing Ads strategy works:

-- 18 To succeed with affiliate marketing through Bing Ads, you need super targeted traffic.
+- 18 To succeed with affiliate marketing via Bing Ads, here’s what you need:

 - 19 5 reasons why this strategy = success with affiliate marketing on Bing Ads: